Code Lyoko: Recurring characters

-The parents of Yumi and Hiroki.
+Yumi and Hiroki's parents.
 Takeho is shown to be a fairly typical semi-strict busy father and works for a local branch of a Japanese company.
 Akiko is depicted as a typical non-working housewife and is generally the first one to ask Yumi if something is wrong.
-When her parents appear in an episode, it usually focuses on Yumi's family issues.
+When they appear in an episode, it usually focuses on Yumi's family issues.
 It is implied that Takeho and Akiho have a low-key fractious relationship, with semi-frequent arguments that their children sometimes overhear.
-This seems to contribute to Yumi's reserve, and possibly, her reticence in pursuing a more serious emotional relationship with Ulrich.
+This seems to contribute to Yumi's reserve, and possibly her reticence in pursuing a more serious emotional relationship with Ulrich.